 Always check the Picking conditions page or call the picking information line (508) 393-6406 for up to date picking information before coming out to the farm.

 Always check in at the PYO shed first to get picking locations and information.
 Please pick only in designated areas, which are carefully selected based on the ripening schedule of our fruit.

 BLUEBERRY PICKING TIPS

 Health regulations discourage eating in the fields and Barnyard area.
-We provide picking containers for a fee or you may bring your own, just have it weighed at our check-in before entering the field, and be sure it is clean.
+We provide picking containers for a fee or you may bring your own, have it weighed at our check-in before entering the field, and be sure it is clean.
 Dirty containers will not be permitted to be used for harvest.

-See our Recipe Book for more handling, processing, and cherry recipes!
+See our Recipe Book for more handling, processing, and blueberry recipes!